YinHK-gameDev/unity-learn/user interface/UI Toolkit/Events/README.md

 3. Enclose the event in a `using` block to ensure it’s returned to the event pool.
 4. Pass the event to `panel.visualTree.SendEvent()`.

 You can send operating system events, such as keyboard and mouse events.
-To do so, use a `UnityEngine.Event` to initialize the **UI**(User Interface) Allows a user to interact with your application.
-Unity currently supports three UI systems.
-[More info](https://docs.unity3d.com/Manual/UIE-Events-Synthesizing.htmlUI-system-compare.html)
+To do so, use a `UnityEngine.Event` to initialize the **UI** Toolkit event.
-See in [Glossary](https://docs.unity3d.com/Manual/UIE-Events-Synthesizing.htmlGlossary.html#UI) Toolkit event.

 The following example demonstrates how to synthesize and send events: